bijeshos/go-examples/project-setup.md

     - to install project's binaries in workspace's bin directory

 - Run `go list -m all`
-    - view final versions that will be used in a build for all direct and indirect dependencies
+    - to view final versions that will be used in a build for all direct and indirect dependencies

+- Run `go get golang.org/x/tools/cmd/godoc`
+    - to get go doc